-THE 2202 Technical Theater Design/ Practicum: Stage Management
+THE 2202 Technical Theater Design/ Practicum: Stage Management perform work on a theatrical production.

-Students take part in practical experience on productions, and they continue to learn about and perform work on a theatrical production.
 Shop and studio work is complemented by lectures and demonstrations on the technical components of a theater production, especially as it relates to stage management.
 Assignments are coordinated by the instructor each semester.
 Prerequisite: THE 1500 Introduction to Theater Production/Technology.